Revolutionary Communist Centre of India (Marxist–Leninist)

 The Revolutionary Communist Centre of India (Marxist–Leninist) was a splinter Maoist communist terrorist outfit in India.
 Later, it split into the Revolutionary Communist Centre of India (Marxist-Leninist-Maoist) party and the Revolutionary Communist Centre of India (Maoist) party.

-Revolutionary Communist Centre of India (Maoist) merge with Maoist Communist Centre of India, which again merge with Communist Party of India (Maoist).
-Revolutionary Communist Centre of India (Marxist-Leninist-Maoist) is still existing.
+The Revolutionary Communist Centre of India (Maoist) merged with Maoist Communist Centre of India, which again merged with Communist Party of India (Maoist).
+The Revolutionary Communist Centre of India (Marxist-Leninist-Maoist) still exists.